luciasalar/cognitive_distortion_project/important_data/Valence Annotation Guidelines.md

 If the post does not indicate any valence, choose "Neutral".

-If you cannot understand the post because the languge is confusing or there's a large trunk of foreign language that you don't understand, choose 'Cannot understand the post'.
+If you cannot understand the post because the languge is confusing or there's a large trunk of foreign language that you don't understand, choose "Cannot understand the post".

 Valence is determined as follows: